amaitou/PongAPI/README.md

 - This endpoint does not require authentication.
 - No duplicate email or username is allowed (one per user).

-    #### Error Response

-    - Status Code: 400 Bad Request
-    - Body: If there are validation errors, the response will contain:

-        ```json
-        {
-            "error": {
-                "field_name": ["Error message for that field."]
-            },
-            "redirect": true,
-            "redirect_url": "/api/register/"
-        }
-        ```

-    #### Notes

-    - Ensure the email field is correct and accessible, as it will be used for email verification.
-    - The passwords (password and re_password) must match.
-    - This endpoint does not require authentication.
-    - No Duplicate email or username (one per user)

 ---

 ### Login User